wexr/Bunden26-10-17/README.md

 I made the main part of this program using a while loop, that makes the user type in menu choices to move around.
 <br />With each input, the user is prompted with new options.
-<br/>The program continuous to run until the user types in proper end command.
+<br/>The program continuous to run until the user types in the proper end command.